EarthAsylum/docs.eacDoojigger/Doodads/readme.md

 ### Description

-The 'Doodads' included here are code snippets, helpers, or traits that are a part of the [{eac}Doojigger](https://eacdoojigger.earthasylum.com) plugin for WordPress.
+The 'Doodads' included here are extensions, code snippets, helpers, or traits that may be a part of the [{eac}Doojigger](https://eacdoojigger.earthasylum.com) plugin for WordPress.

-As such, these 'Doodads' may not work 'as-is' outside of the {eac}Doojigger plugin but do provide examples and methods that may be used or adapted to your project.
+As such, these 'Doodads' may not work 'as-is' outside of the {eac}Doojigger environment but do provide examples and methods that may be used or adapted to your project.

 Details on some of these 'Doodads' may be found [here](https://github.com/EarthAsylum/docs.eacDoojigger/wiki/How-To).